-- Safely find a place away from harm. - Call 911 or if on campus, contact campus police: 276-223-4713 (Ext 56-4713) (Main Campus) or 276-235-4009 (Crossroads) or 911 (Summit Center for Higher Education to reach Marion Police Department). - Call a friend, a campus advocate, a family member or someone else you trust and ask her or him to stay with you. - Go to the nearest medical facility/emergency room. - If you suspect that you may have been given a drug, ask the hospital or clinic where you receive medical care to take a urine sample.
-The urine sample should be preserved as

-- evidence.
-"Rape drugs," such as Rohypnol and GHB, are more likely to be detected in urine than in blood. - For professional and confidential counseling support, call the Virginia Family Violence & Sexual Assault Hotline at 1-800-838-8238.
-Help is available 24 hours a day. - You should take steps to preserve any physical evidence because it will be necessary to prove criminal domestic violence, dating violence, sexual assault, or stalking, or to obtain a protective order. - a) Do not wash your hands, bathe, or douche.
-Do not urinate, if possible. - b) Do not eat, blow your nose, drink liquids, smoke, or brush your teeth if oral contact took place. - c) Keep the clothing worn when the incident occurred.
-If you change clothing, place the worn clothing in a paper bag. - d) Do not destroy any physical evidence that may be found in the vicinity of the incident by cleaning or straightening the location of the crime.
-Do not clean or straighten the location of the crime until law enforcement officials have had an opportunity to collect evidence. - e) Tell someone all the details you remember or write them down as soon as possible. - f) Maintain text messages, pictures, online postings, video and other documentary or electronic evidence that may corroborate a complaint.
+- 1. Find a safe place away from harm. - 2.
+Call 911 or if on campus, contact campus police. - 3.
+Call a friend, a campus advocate, a family member, or someone else you trust and ask her or him to stay with you. - 4.
+Go to the nearest medical facility/emergency room.
+It is important to seek appropriate medical attention to ensure your health and well-being, as well as to preserve any physical evidence. - 5.
+If you suspect that you may have been given a drug, ask the hospital or clinic where you receive medical care to take a urine sample.
+The urine sample should be preserved as evidence.
+"Rape drugs," such as Rohypnol and GHB, are more likely to be detected in urine than in blood. - 6.
+For professional and confidential counseling support, call the Virginia Family Violence & Sexual Assault Hotline at 1-800-838-8238.
+Help is available 24 hours a day. - 7.
+You should take the following steps to preserve any physical evidence because it will be necessary to prove criminal domestic violence, dating violence, sexual assault, or stalking, or to obtain a protective order: - a.
+Do not wash your hands, bathe, or douche.
+Do not urinate, if possible. - b.
+Do not eat, blow your nose, drink liquids, smoke, or brush your teeth if the incident involved oral contact. - c.
+Keep the clothing worn when the incident occurred.
+If you change clothing, place the worn clothing in a paper bag. - d.
+Do not destroy any physical evidence that may be found in the vicinity of the incident by cleaning or straightening the location of the crime.
+Do not clean or straighten the location of the crime until law enforcement officials have had an opportunity to collect evidence. - e.
+Tell someone all the details you remember or write them down as soon as possible. - f.
+Maintain text messages, pictures, online postings, video, and other documentary or electronic evi-